raseeksht/ecommerce/Readme.md

 - setup loki, product ratings
 - presigned url for authenticated image upload from frontend, controllers for comments
 - cart implementation with redis
+- txn, coupons and order models with creating order controller